VitaliKarpuk/Homework/README.md

 # Homework
-In the homework branch contains my homework.
+In the homework_1 branch contains my first homework.